django/django/docs/deploying.rst

 or a container orchestration system (kubernetes, nomad) to ensure that it gets restarted if needed and to allow you to scale the number of processes.

+If you want to bind multiple Daphne instances to the same port on a machine, use a process supervisor that can listen on ports and pass the file descriptors to launched processes, and then pass the file descriptor with ``--fd NUM``.

 You can also specify the port and IP that Daphne binds to::

     daphne -b 0.0.0.0 -p 8001 myproject.asgi:application